-That all changed on the afternoon of the 25th September 2015 when I got that dreaded knock at the door and told that my husband Nige had passed away on the BHP mine site he worked on in the north of WA.
-The jigsaw of my life suddenly was smashed and what followed was a rapid spiral into the world of grief.
-The very early days are a bit of a blur as I just tried to keep my head above water but slowly the reality and effects of this happening were quite apparent.
+On the 25th September 2015, I got that knock at the door that we all dread and don’t want to imagine.
+I was told that my husband Nige had passed away on the BHP mine site he worked on in the north of WA.
+The jigsaw of my life fell apart and what followed was a rapid spiral into the world of grief.

-12 months after Nige passed away, my oldest boy Jaxon suggested I get some health checks done – a result of his own anxiety of losing me.
-I actually thought this a great idea to give peace of mind so I went about having a cholesterol test, skin check, pap smear and mammogram.
-It was through this mammogram that once again my life was turned on its head, when I was diagnosed with breast cancer.
+Less than twelve months after Nige passed away, my oldest boy Jaxon suggested I get some health checks done – a result of his own anxiety of losing me.
+I actually thought this a great idea to give peace of mind so I went about having all the standard health checks and tests done.
+It was through a mammogram that once again my life was turned on its head, when I was diagnosed with breast cancer.

 I decided very early on that I needed to do more for my family.
 Since I couldn’t find any books to help me I decided to start writing things down to relieve my sense of loneliness.
-This became a passion and I eventually decided to turn it into books!
+This became a passion and my journey into the world of book writing began.

 My first book, ‘Hello Grief – Be My Friend’ was published in 2018.
 It talks of my journey with a young family dealing with the minefield of emotions that a sudden death and a cancer diagnosis brings about.
 It is a book that encompasses love, loss, grief, hope and moving forward positively.